OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 Storage
 =======

-OpenNebula uses Datastores to handle the VM disk Images.
-A Datastore is any storage medium used to store disk images for VMs, previous versions of OpenNebula refer to this concept as Image Repository.
-Typically, a datastore will be backed by SAN/NAS servers.
-In general, each Datastore has to be accessible through the front-end using any suitable technology NAS, SAN or direct attached storage.
+OpenNebula uses *Datastores* to store VMs' disk images (previous versions of OpenNebula refer to this concept as *Image Repository*).
+A datastore is any storage medium, typically backed by SAN/NAS servers.
+In general, each datastore has to be accessible through the front-end using any suitable technology NAS, SAN or direct attached storage.

 |image3|

-When a VM is deployed the Images are *transferred* from the Datastore to the hosts.
-Depending on the actual storage technology used it can mean a real transfer, a symbolic link or setting up an LVM volume.
+When a VM is deployed, its images are *transferred* from the datastore to the hosts.
+Depending on the actual storage technology used, it can mean a real transfer, a symbolic link or setting up an LVM volume.

 OpenNebula is shipped with 3 different datastore classes:

--  :ref:`System Datastores <system_ds>` to hold images for running VMs, depending on the storage technology used these temporal images can be complete copies of the original image, qcow deltas or simple filesystem links.
+-  :ref:`System Datastores <system_ds>`: to hold images for running VMs.
+Depending on the storage technology used, these temporal images can be complete copies of the original image, qcow deltas or simple filesystem links.

--  **Image Datastores** store the disk images repository.
-Disk images are moved, or cloned to/from the System datastore when the VMs are deployed or shutdown; or when disks are attached or snapshoted.
+-  **Image Datastores**: to store the disk images repository.
+Disk images are moved, or cloned to/from the System Datastore when the VMs are deployed or shutdown, or when disks are attached or snapshoted.

--  :ref:`File Datastore <file_ds>` is a special datastore used to store plain files and not disk images.
-The plain files can be used as kernels, ramdisks or context files.
+-  :ref:`File Datastore <file_ds>`: a special datastore used to store plain files, not disk images.
+These files can be used as kernels, ramdisks or context files.

-Image datastores can be of different type depending on the underlying storage technology:
+Image datastores can be of different types, depending on the underlying storage technology:

--  :ref:`File-system <fs_ds>`, to store disk images in a file form.
-The files are stored in a directory mounted from a SAN/NAS server.
+-  :ref:`File-system <fs_ds>`: to store disk images in a file form.
+The files are stored in a shared filesystem mounted from a SAN/NAS server.

--  :ref:`vmfs <vmware_ds_datastore_configuration>`, a datastore specialized in VMFS format to be used with VMware hypervisors.
+-  :ref:`vmfs <vmware_ds_datastore_configuration>`: a datastore specialized in VMFS format to be used with VMware hypervisors.
 Cannot be mounted in the OpenNebula front-end since VMFS is not \*nix compatible.

--  :ref:`LVM <lvm_drivers>`, The LVM datastore driver provides OpenNebula with the possibility of using LVM volumes instead of plain files to hold the Virtual Images.
-This reduces the overhead of having a file-system in place and thus increases performance..
+-  :ref:`LVM <lvm_drivers>`: to use LVM volumes instead of plain files to hold the Virtual Images.
+This reduces the overhead of having a file-system in place and thus increases performance.

--  :ref:`Ceph <ceph_ds>`, to store disk images using Ceph block devices.
+-  :ref:`Ceph <ceph_ds>`: to store disk images using Ceph block devices.

 .. warning:: **Default:** The system and images datastores are configured to use a shared filesystem.